AINativeKit/ainativekit-ui/README.md

 ### Using with Context7

-If you use Claude Desktop, Cursor, or other AI editors with Context7 support:
+If you use Claude Code, Cursor, or other AI editors with Context7 support:

 ```
 use context7 @ainativekit/ui
 ```

 This will inject the latest component documentation directly into your AI's context, enabling:

 - Smart component suggestions
 - Accurate prop recommendations
 - Best practice guidance